Trump ‘absolutely’ willing to use executive action to move coronavirus relief, Meadows, Mnuchin say

 President Trump said Monday he’s weighing an executive order to cut payroll taxes and housing evictions if Congress remains at odds.
 The president is also reportedly considering unilateral action to extend federal unemployment benefits.

-Mrs. Pelosi, California Democrat, and Mr. Schumer, New York Democrat, have met with Mr. Meadows and Mr. Mnuchin nearly every day for the past week to negotiate a bipartisan compromise between the Democrats‘ $3 trillion relief package and the GOP’s $1 trillion proposal.
+Mrs. Pelosi and Mr. Schumer have met with Mr. Meadows and Mr. Mnuchin nearly every day for the past week to negotiate a bipartisan compromise between the Democrats‘ $3 trillion relief package and the GOP’s $1 trillion proposal.

 The GOP is split over its own proposal, with more than a dozen Republican senators unhappy with spending even more money as the coronavirus tab reaches nearly $3 trillion — but they’re united in saying the Democrats‘ proposal is a partisan wish list for including funding for cannabis and mail-in-ballots, and therefore is a non-starter.